sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: Failed to retrieve group. %(details)s
-:Groups: operational, authenticated, failure, failure-critical
+:Groups: operational, authenticated, failure, failure-high
 :From version: 2.0.0
 :To version: None
 :Description: Error occurred while retrieving the group for new home folder.